Brittany Matthews shares pictures from Sterling Skye’s newborn photo shoot

-KANSAS CITY, Mo. — Brittany Matthews shared pictures of daughter Sterling Skye’s newborn photo shoot.
+KANSAS CITY, Mo.
+(WDAF) – Brittany Matthews shared pictures of daughter Sterling Skye’s newborn photo shoot.

 The pictures comes just days after Matthews and fiancé Patrick Mahomes decided to share the first public photo of their 3-month-old daughter.